junxit/us-congress-bills-110/metadata.md

 - 2007-06-07 — Referred to the Committee on Homeland Security, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-06-07 — Referred to the Committee on Homeland Security, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-06-07 — Referred to the Committee on Homeland Security, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-06-18 — Referred to the Subcommittee on Emerging Threats, Cybersecurity, and Science and Technology.
+- 2007-10-10 — Subcommittee Hearings Held.
+- 2007-10-31 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2007-10-31 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-05-20 — Committee Consideration and Mark-up Session Held.
+- 2008-05-20 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2008-06-11 — Committee on Foreign Affairs discharged.
+- 2008-06-11 — Committee on Foreign Affairs discharged.
+- 2008-06-11 — Placed on the Union Calendar, Calendar No. 449.
+- 2008-06-11 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-708, Part I.
+- 2008-06-11 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-708, Part I.